SwiftlyNoah/HideAndCSeek50/DESIGN.md

 ### Project Overview

-Our project seeks to unify the apps and tools needed to play [Jet Lag: The Game The Home Game](https://store.nebula.tv/products/hideandseek?srsltid=AfmBOoqbGJjHeLowiRxnPiLQtFlGZslfS36k4aODukUM5LNVTO-UcwJW) into a single app including location sharing, question asking, game timers, map tools, game chat, and more!
+Our project seeks to unify the apps and tools needed to play [Jet Lag: The Game](https://store.nebula.tv/products/hideandseek?srsltid=AfmBOoqbGJjHeLowiRxnPiLQtFlGZslfS36k4aODukUM5LNVTO-UcwJW) into a single app including location sharing, question asking, game timers, map tools, game chat, and more!

 ---